alpha-unito/streamflow/docs/source/connector/queue-manager.rst

 QueueManagerConnector
 =====================

 The ``QueueManagerConnector`` is an abstract connector that serves as a base class to implement High Performance Computing connectors, based on queue managers (e.g., :ref:`Slurm <SlurmConnector>`, :ref:`PBS <PBSConnector>`, and :ref:`Flux <FluxConnector>`).
 It extends the :ref:`ConnectorWrapper <ConnectorWrapper>` interface, allowing users to offload jobs to local or remote queue managers.
-The HPC facility is supposed to be constantly active, reducing the deployment phase to deploy the inner connector (e.g., to create an :ref:`SSHConnection <SSHConnection>` pointing to an HPC login node).
+Plus, it extends the :ref:`BatchConnector <BatchConnector>` interface.
+The underlying HPC facility is supposed to be constantly active, reducing the deployment phase to deploy the inner connector (e.g., to create an :ref:`SSHConnection <SSHConnection>` pointing to an HPC login node).

 .. warning::